Written by Alice McLeod on 04 / 06 / 2023

 It's all well and good reading about the accommodation in a prospectus speak to someone directly about it and get your questions answered...
 Is accommodation guaranteed to all first years?
 Can you live off campus and if so, what are the benefits?
 What is the accommodation actually like?
 What would alumni recommend?

 This one is particularly key if you have certain interests or skills that you want to carry on at the university.
-This could be anything from rowing to chess or squash.
-Joining clubs and societies are also a really great way to meet people with common interests... ask any alumni, sports social nights are the best night out!
+This could be anything from burlesque to chess or squash.
+Joining clubs and societies are also a really great way to meet people with common interests.

 This will very between arts, humanities and science courses but it's an important thing to know.
 Ask your course advisor how many contact hours you can expect to have and how much self-study is required.
 Individual people learn best in different ways so think about how you learn best and chose the course that suits your needs.